 Go with your strengths

 Not every possible demonstrated interest activity will be right for every student.
 Choose those that fit your communication preferences and which feel right for you.
-It may be appropriate to occasionally step outside a comfort zone for something like an interview, but if you never use Instagram, for example, there is no need to start doing so just for this process.
+It may be appropriate to occasionally step outside a comfort zone for something like an interview.
+Still, if you never use Instagram, for example, there is no need to start doing so just for this process.

-The importance of demonstrated interest varies greatly by college, so the following suggestions are just general advice for how to engage with them, and may not make sense for every college.
+The importance of demonstrated interest varies greatly by college, so the following suggestions are just general advice for engaging with them and may not make sense for every college.

-22 ways to show demonstrated interest to colleges
+22 ways to show demonstrated interest in colleges

 1. Request Information